What's the Buzz at the UMSOM?

 - Was honored by President Obama as a recipient of the Presidential Early Career Awards for Scientists and Engineers (PECASE), the highest honor bestowed by the United States Government on science and engineering professionals in the early stages of their independent research careers.

-- Dr. Lindberg was elected an AAAS Fellow in recognition of her achievements in advancing science.
+- Was elected an AAAS Fellow in recognition of her achievements in advancing science.
 The announcement was made on November 27, 2018.
 The induction ceremony will be held at the 2019 AAAS Annual Meeting in Washington D.C. on February 16, 2019.

 - Five-year $1,931,250 (total costs) R01 from the National Institute on Drug Abuse to examine the “Role of basolateral amygdala projections in mediating individual differences in motivation and flexibility.”